 Bachelor of Science (Physiology), University of California, Davis 1991

 Colonel Barrett’s previous assignments include: Medic at Silas B. Hays Army Community Hospital and the 7th Infantry Division (Light), Ft.
-Ord, CA; Flight Medic, 126th Medical Company (Air Ambulance), Army National Guard, Sacramento, CA; Medical Student Officer, Uniformed Services University (USU), Bethesda, MD; Family Medicine Resident and Chief Resident, Madigan Army Medical Center (MAMC), Ft.
-Lewis, WA; Group Surgeon, 1st Special Forces Group (Airborne), Ft.
-Lewis, WA; Faculty Development Fellow, MAMC, Ft.
+Ord, CA; Flight Medic, 126th Medical Company (Air Ambulance), Sacramento, CA; Group Surgeon, 1st Special Forces Group (Airborne), Ft.
 Lewis, WA; Brigade Surgeon, 17th Aviation Brigade, Seoul, Korea; B. Company Commander and Battalion Deputy Commander for Clinical Services (DCCS), 168th Area Support Medical Battalion, Seoul, Korea; Command/Force Surgeon, Multinational Force and Observers, Sinai, Egypt; Officer-in-Charge (OIC), Okubo Health Clinic, Ft.
-Lewis, WA, with deployment as Squadron Surgeon, 1/14 Cavalry Squadron, Operation Iraqi Freedom; Preventive Medicine Resident and Occupational Medicine Fellow, MAMC, Ft.
-Lewis, WA; Chief, Department of Preventive Medicine, National Capital Area Army Public Health Emergency Officer and Joint Task Force-Capital Medicine Transition OIC for Public Health, Walter Reed Army Medical Center, Washington DC; OIC, Civil Affairs Medical Operations, Combined Joint Task Force-Horn of Africa; DCCS and Chief of Professional Services, 65th Medical Brigade, US Army Medical Activity-Korea, Brian Allgood Army Community Hospital and the 121st Combat Support Hospital, Seoul, Korea; Chief, Department of Operational Medicine and Deployment Health, and Aerospace Medicine Consultant, MAMC and Western Regional Medical Command, Joint Base Lewis-McChord, WA.
-Colonel Barrett currently serves as the USU Army Senior Service Leader, the Deputy Director, Division of Epidemiology and Biostatistics, and Assistant Professor of Preventive Medicine and Biostatistics and Family Medicine.
+Lewis, WA; Squadron Surgeon, 1/14 Cavalry Squadron, Operation Iraqi Freedom; Chief, Department of Preventive Medicine, Walter Reed Army Medical Center, and the Army NCA Public Health Emergency Officer and Joint Task Force-Capital Medicine Transition OIC for Public Health; OIC, Civil Affairs Medical Operations, Combined Joint Task Force-Horn of Africa; DCCS and Chief of Professional Services, US Army Medical Activity-Korea and Brian Allgood Army Community Hospital, Seoul, Korea; Chief, Department of Operational Medicine and Deployment Health, and Regional Aerospace Medicine Consultant, Joint Base Lewis-McChord, WA.
+Colonel Barrett currently serves as the USU Army Senior Service Leader, the Deputy Director, Division of Epidemiology and Biostatistics, and Associate Professor of Preventive Medicine & Biostatistics, Military & Emergency Medicine, and Family Medicine.

-Colonel Barrett is a Fellow of the American Academy of Family Physicians, and a Diplomat of the American Boards of Family Medicine and Preventive Medicine; board certified in Family Medicine, Preventive Medicine, Occupational Medicine, and Aerospace Medicine.
-He has over 15 years of service as part-time and full-time Residency Teaching Faculty.
-Colonel Barrett’s military awards include: Meritorious Service Medal (8 OLCs), Joint Service Commendation Medal, Army Commendation Medal (5 OLCs), Army Achievement Medal (2 OLCs), Military Outstanding Volunteer Service Medal (2), Expert Field Medical Badge, Senior Flight Surgeon Badge, Senior Parachutist Badge, Navy Diving Medical Officer Badge, Air Assault Badge, Aircrew Member Badge, Army Surgeon General “A” Designation and the Order of Military Medical Merit.
+Colonel Barrett is a Fellow of the American Academy of Family Physicians, and a Diplomate of the American Boards of Family Medicine and Preventive Medicine; board certified in Family Medicine, Preventive Medicine, Occupational Medicine, and Aerospace Medicine.
+He has over 16 years of service as part-time and full-time Residency Teaching Faculty.
+Colonel Barrett’s military awards include the Army Surgeon General “A” Designation and the Order of Military Medical Merit.